-The Renfrew Center’s therapists are sensitive to the customs and practices of Orthodox Judaism.
-All meals served in the Observant Jewish program are supplied either by vendors or catered by restaurants under the strict supervision of Orthodox Rabbis.
+The Renfrew Center’s therapists are sensitive to the customs and practices of Judaism.
+All meals served in the Observant Jewish program are supplied either by vendors or catered by restaurants under the strict supervision of Rabbis.
 All food is kept separate, all plates and eating utensils are disposable and all serving pieces are clearly marked for kosher use only.

 Topics for Group Discussion in the Observant Jewish Women Program May Include: